There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

 Con: Reckless (-2 pts)

 There was a scene in which Rambo was way too reckless.
 He underestimated his enemy, and he went in unprepared.
 The filmmakers clearly did this to make Rambo feel less unstoppable, to make the antagonists feel like more of a threat, and to make the movie longer.
 Unfortunately, this seemed uncharacteristic of Rambo.
 If anything, he would be over prepared and he would study his enemy thoroughly before going in.
 I get that he was desperate and emotional, but this was hardly the first time the character was emotional in combat.
 I get the reasons that the filmmaker’s had for doing it, but the recklessness seemed out-of-character of Rambo, and it briefly took me out of the movie.

 Grade: B- (84 pts)

 I went into this movie expecting generic characters, generic relationships, and a generic plot.
-That is absolutely fine for an action movie like this, because that is kind of what you sign up for when getting the ticket.
-I was then very pleasantly surprised to see the filmmakers delivered something much more than all of that.
+That is absolutely fine for an action movie like this because that is kind of what you sign up for when getting the ticket.
+I was then very pleasantly surprised to see the filmmakers deliver something much more than all of that.
 I thought the filmmakers could have done a better job of explaining how Rambo knew Gabrielle and her grandmother, but the relationship between Rambo and Gabrielle was handled really well.